A Shot in the Dark – Idiom, Meaning, Example & Usage

 When we look at idioms from around the world, we see something interesting.
 The phrase “A Shot in the Dark” is understood in many cultures.
 However, each language adds its own flavor to the idea.
 This shows us how people in different places have their own take on guessing without much to go on.

-Related: Another String in Your Bow - Meaning, Usage & Examples
+Related: An Eye for an Eye - Meaning, Usage & Examples

 In Spanish, they say ‘un intento a ciegas’, which means ‘an attempt in the blind.’
 This captures the essence of making a guess when you’re not sure.
 It shows how all humans sometimes have to step into the unknown.
 The Russian phrase ‘предположение, высказанное наугад’ means ‘a guess expressed at random.’
 It points out how unpredictable and random such guesses can be.